 The three classes, Japan 101, 102, and 103, can be taken in any order.

 - Japan 101 begins September 10, 2018.
-Do you have a heart for Japanese people but you do not know much about their historical and cultural background?
-If so, this 8 weeks course will give you a brief background and understanding of Japan from a Christian point of view.
+Do you have a heart for Japanese people but don’t know much about their historical and cultural background?
+If so, this 8-week course will give you a brief background and understanding of Japan from a Christian point of view.

 - Japan 102 begins September 10, 2018.
 In this class, we will explore core concepts and values that form the Japanese worldview.
 Understanding these concepts is a crucial component in effectively sharing the love of Jesus.

 - Japan 103 begins September 17, 2018.
 How do we make the gospel less foreign to Japanese?
 This course uses Japanese culture: the arts, literature, proverbs, everyday happenings and it is all in one book!
 You will find this course stimulating and helpful.
 Current missionaries say they wish they had this information when they started.

 - Culture Specific Evangelism 101 begins September 17, 2018.
 This program will give a general introduction to culture specific evangelism.
 Through this study we will be able to more effectively explain the gospel to people of different worldviews and cultures.

 Thanks for dropping by the RJC Academy website.
 We are excited about the way the Lord has blessed the expanding RJC Academy classes.
 People who are just starting their adventure of loving Japanese for Jesus, those who are actually ministering right now with Japanese in Japan and outside of Japan, and even Japanese themselves have found the classes helpful.

 My name is Don Wright, and I serve as the administrator/director of the academy.
 After serving in Japan as church-planting missionaries for a number of years, JoAnn and I were led to return to the US to work full-time with Reaching Japanese for Christ.
 We now live just east of Seattle, Washington.